 With regard to the quality of WIGOS observations and observational metadata, Members shall comply with the standard and recommended practices and procedures detailed in this Volume and in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

-2.7 Capacity development
+2.7 Capacity development in support to WIGOS

 2.7.1 General

-Members should undertake capacity development to ensure that their observing systems comply with the standard and recommended practices and procedures specified in these Technical Regulations.
+Members should include in their capacity development programme activities to support sustainability and evolution of their observing systems and compliance with the Technical Regulations.

 Note: Guidance on approaches to capacity development can be found in WMO Capacity Development Strategy and Implementation Plan (WMO-No. 1133).
 Such guidance includes consideration of institutional, infrastructural and procedural capacity and human resources.

-2.7.2 Training
+2.7.2 Education and Training

 Members shall ensure that their personnel involved in carrying out WIGOS-related activities are educated and trained to comply with the WIGOS standard and recommended practices and procedures.

-Note: Extensive provisions applicable to the education and training of personnel are defined in Part V and Part VI of these Technical Regulations and in the Guide to the Implementation of Education and Training Standards in Meteorology and Hydrology (WMO-No. 1083), Volume I.
+Note: Extensive provisions applicable to the education and training of personnel are defined in Part V and Part VI of Volume I of these Technical Regulations and in the Guide to the Implementation of Education and Training Standards in Meteorology and Hydrology (WMO-No. 1083), Volume I., and Guidelines for the education and training of personnel in meteorology and operational hydrology (258) - Volume II.

 2.7.3 Infrastructural capacity development